phonedotcom/API-SDK-java/docs/GroupsApi.md

 <a name="listAccountExtensionContactGroups"></a>
 # **listAccountExtensionContactGroups**
-> ListGroups listAccountExtensionContactGroups(accountId, extensionId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListGroupsFull listAccountExtensionContactGroups(accountId, extensionId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Show a list of contact groups belonging to an extension